 Who Is John Cena?

-John Cena was born April 23, 1977, in West Newbury, Massachusetts.
+John Cena is a professional wrestler, actor and television personality.
 Calling himself "The Prototype," he captured the UPW title in 2000.
-In 2001 he signed a contract to work at Ohio Valley Wrestling.
+In 2001, he signed a contract to work at Ohio Valley Wrestling.
 Cena claimed the OVW heavyweight title in February 2002, then made his WWE debut that June.
 Two years later, he took the United States Championship.
 The wrestler has since expanded his brand through the release of a hip-hop album and appearances on TV and film.

 John Felix Anthony Cena was born on April 23, 1977, in West Newbury, Massachusetts, the second of John Sr. and Carol Cena's five boys.

-In 2000, the new college graduate left the Bay State despite his father's wishes, seeking a new life in California as a body builder.
+In 2000, the new college graduate left Massachusetts despite his father's wishes, seeking a new life in California as a bodybuilder.
 It wasn't an easy transition for the 6-foot 1-inch aspiring star.
-He had just $500 in his pocket to make it across country and get settled.
+He had just $500 in his pocket to make it across the country and get settled.
 To make ends meet, he folded towels and cleaned toilets at a Gold's Gym in Venice Beach.
-And because he couldn't afford an apartment, he shacked up in his 1991 Lincoln Continental.
+Since he couldn't afford an apartment, he shacked up in his 1991 Lincoln Continental.

 Foray into Wrestling

-But the turning point came in early 2000, during a casual conversation Cena had with a wrestler at Gold's who encouraged the gym employee to take classes at Ultimate Pro Wrestling (UPW), a former World Wrestling Entertainment developmental company.
+Cena's turning point came in early 2000, during a casual conversation Cena had with a wrestler at Gold Gym's who encouraged him to take classes at Ultimate Pro Wrestling (UPW), a former World Wrestling Entertainment developmental company.

 As a wrestler himself, Cena's ascension was rapid.
 Calling himself "The Prototype," the ambitious Cena captured the UPW title on April 27, 2000, in San Diego, California.
-Over the course of the next year, Cena drew the attention of WWE executives, and in 2001 the young enterntainer signed a developmental contract with the company to work at Ohio Valley Wrestling (OVW).
+Over the course of the next year, Cena drew the attention of WWE executives, and in 2001, the young entertainer signed a developmental contract with the company to work at Ohio Valley Wrestling (OVW).

 Cena captured the OVW heavyweight title in February 2002, then made his WWE debut that June when he signed up with the Smackdown roster.
 Just two years later, Cena took home the United States Championship, defeating The Big Show in March 2004 in Wrestlemania XX.